farwaali08/MechaCar_Statistical_Analysis/README.md

 The main objectives include the following:

-* Identifying the variables that best predict the prototype's fuel economy (mpg)
+* Identifying the variables that best predict the prototype's fuel economy (in mpg)
 * Obtaining summary statistics on the PSI (pounds per square inch) of the suspension coils
 * Determining if manufacturing lots are statistically different from the mean population